Why Is True Crime Part Of Norway’s Easter Celebrations?

-In the UK, Easter is all about chocolate and, from a religious standpoint, the resurrection of Jesus Christ.
-But, while Christians here and in the US are out hunting for pastel-dyed eggs, Norwegians are cosied up reading riveting tales of deceit and murder.
-For over 90 years, citizens of the Scandinavian nation have celebrated the holiday by reading and watching works in the tantalising genre of true crime.
+In the United States, Easter is all about baskets brimming with candy and, from a religious standpoint, the resurrection of Jesus Christ.
+But, while Christians in the States are out hunting for pastel-dyed eggs, Norwegians are cozied up reading riveting tales of deceit and murder.
+For over 90 years, citizens of the Scandinavian nation have celebrated the holiday by reading and watching works in the tantalizing genre of true crime.

 Advertisement